FreezingKas/study-go-ransomware/README.md

 - [ ] Implement AES from scratch.
 - [ ] Create a database to store keys.
 - [ ] AV Evasion
+- [ ] Use .env for IP adress + port and test directory

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).